Approximating the Set of Separable States Using the Positive Partial Transpose Test: Conclusion

 \section{Conclusion}

-In this paper we have proved that for any separability criterion that is closed under tensor product, meaning that $\rho\otimes \sigma$ passes the test if $\rho$ and $\sigma$ pass the test, the set of states that pass the test is not a good approximation of the set of separable states.
-In other words, all well-known algorithms for detecting entanglement, give no bound on the distance of a state from separable states.
-For the special case of positive partial transpose test, using Theorem \ref{thm:shape}, we have shown that the set of PPT states and separable states have totally different shapes.
-An interesting question to answer is to find a separability criterion that is stronger than the known ones and also is not closed under tensor product.
-This problem may clarify the complexity of separability problem: Is it $\NP$-hard to decide whether there exists a separable state whose trace distance from a given state is less than a constant $c$?
+We have proved that for any separability criterion that is closed under tensor product, the set of states that pass the test, is not a good approximation of the set of separable states.
+For the special case of positive partial transpose test, we have shown that the sets of PPT states and separable states have totally different shapes.
+A problem that arises naturally is to find a separability criterion which is not weaker than the known ones, and also is not closed under tensor product.
+Finding such a separability test may clarify the complexity of the separability problem: is it $\NP$-hard to decide whether there exists a separable state whose trace distance from a given state is less than a given constant $c$?